MIT-LCP/mimic-workshop/README.md

 'Download ZIP' button on the right and then unzip the materials onto your computer.

-## Installing SQLite Manager and IPython Notebook
+## Installing a demo version of MIMIC-III with SQLite Manager

 To create the database on your computer, you will need the Firefox SQLite Manager Add-on.
 Open Firefox, select "Add-ons" from the Tools menu, and then install SQLite Manager.
+To create the demo database, select "connect to database" from the menu and choose the data/mimicdata.sqlite file.

+## Analysing the data using IPython Notebook

 To analyse the data using IPython Notebook:

 - If you already have Python and the Pip package manager, run ```pip install ipython```
 - If you are new to Python, we suggest installing the Anaconda package from https://www.continuum.io/downloads.
 Then run ```conda update ipython```.

+Once IPython is installed, run ```ipython notebook``` from the command line to open IPython Notebook, then open one of the notebook (.ipynb) files (for example, 01-example-patient-heart-failure.ipynb).

 ## Getting access to the full MIMIC-III dataset